-There are seven parts to this induction; the Activity Programme, the Excursion Programme, Airport, Meal and Pastoral duties, Your Responsibilities, How we support you, Our Expectations and Communicating with students.
+There are seven parts to this induction; the Activity Programme, the Educational Visits, Airport, Meals and Pastoral duties, Your Responsibilities, How we support you, Our Expectations and Communicating with students.
 You can move through these parts with the arrows at the bottom of the text.
 When you reach the end of the induction there will be a short test.

 The aims of this induction process are:

-- To familiarise you with the activity and excursion programmes, their purpose, and what is generally included in the programmes
+- To familiarise you with the activity programme and the Educational Visits, their purpose, and what is generally included in the programmes

 - To alert you to the main responsibilities of your job and our expectations of you